-The action area for evaluating direct, indirect, and cumulative effects considered in this biological opinion varies by species or groups of species.
-In determining the action area for sea turtles, we combined the species since they have similar reproductive behavioral characteristics.
-For the sea turtles, we consider the action area to be all ocean facing beaches within CAHA.
+The action area for evaluating direct, indirect, and cumulative effects considered in this Biological Opinion varies by species or groups of species.
+In determining the action area for sea turtles we combined the species since they have similar reproductive behavioral characteristics.
+For the sea turtles, we consider the action area to be all ocean facing beaches within CALO.
 The beach is defined as the area between the mean low tide mark and the seaward edge of first permanent vegetation zone on the dunes.
 The action area for seabeach amaranth is similar to that of the sea turtles except that it includes all ocean facing beaches between the mean high tide mark and the seaward edge of the first permanent vegetation zone on the dunes and overwash flats at accreting spits or ends of barrier islands.
-The action area for the piping plover is all ocean and sound-side beaches (e.g., intertidal areas and the upper sandy beach with sparse or no vegetation), sand and mud flats, and overwashes within CAHA.
-These areas are referred to throughout these biological and conference opinions as the action area (Figure 1).
+The action area for the piping plover is all ocean or sound-side beaches (e.g., intertidal areas and the upper sandy beach with sparse or no vegetation), sand and mud flats, and overwashes within CALO.
+These areas are referred to throughout this Biological Opinion as the action area (Figure 1).